The Ultimate Insurance Cheat Sheet for 2026

 As a result, they were left paying out of pocket for tree removal, structural repairs, and preventative removal of another nearby tree that could have caused similar issues in the future.

-This situation underscores the importance of carefully reviewing homeowners insurance coverage and considering additional protection for property-specific risks, rather than assuming all damage scenarios are automatically covered.
+This underscores the importance of carefully reviewing homeowners insurance coverage and considering additional protection for property-specific risks, rather than assuming all damage scenarios are automatically covered.

 Essential Home Insurance Coverage Options